tylerwhall/zephyr-rust/README.rst

 Overview
 ********
-Zephyr_ module for building a cargo project and linking it into a Zephyr image.
+Zephyr_ module for building a Cargo project and linking it into a Zephyr image.
 Add this directory to ZEPHYR_MODULES to build a Cargo library project (located in the Zephyr app's source directory by default) and link it into the Zephyr app.